NDBN Prepared to Provide Disaster Relief

-In response to the devastation caused by the recent hurricanes, the National Diaper Bank Network has been coordinating targeted relief efforts to get supplies to families and babies in need.
-In addition to the ongoing recovery efforts in Houston and Florida, NDBN is actively working on getting supplies to Puerto Rico and the U.S. Virgin Islands.
+In response to the devastation caused by hurricanes in 2017, the National Diaper Bank Network coordinated targeted relief efforts to get supplies to families and babies in need.
+In addition to the ongoing recovery efforts in Houston and Florida, NDBN continues to work on getting diapers and other material basic needs to children and families living in Puerto Rico.

-NDBN has been asked to help fill two cargo planes destined for Puerto Rico.
-In addition, we are being given space on shipping containers that will be put on boats out of Florida and directed to families in Puerto Rico, Tortola, Dominica, St. Lucia, St. Martin, and St. Thomas.
+In 2017, NDBN helped fill two cargo planes destined for Puerto Rico.
+In addition, we were provided space on shipping containers sent out of Florida directly to help families in Tortola, Dominica, St. Lucia, St. Martin, and St. Thomas.

-While there are no active NDBN member diaper banks in these locations, we are partnering with several organizations including the National Association of Christian Churches (NACC) and Operation Compassion to get supplies to areas that were devastated by hurricanes Irma and Maria.
+While there were no active NDBN member diaper banks in these locations in 2017, NDBN partnered with several organizations including the National Association of Christian Churches (NACC) and Operation Compassion to get supplies to areas that were devastated by hurricanes Irma and Maria.
+Today, NDBN is providing assistance to help establish the Diaper Bank of Puerto Rico, a new organization that will provide ongoing support for families experience diaper need.

 NDBN prepared and staged relief help before Hurricane Irma made landfall in Florida.